javaee/jsf-extensions/code/AffableBean/setup/README.txt

 1. Download MySQL from: http://dev.mysql.com/downloads/

-2. Set up the database using 'root'/'root' as username/password.
+    The database configuration uses 'root'/'' as the default username/password.
+    This is used in the AffableBean project.

-3. From the IDE's Services window, right-click the MySQL Server node and choose Create Database.
+2. From the IDE's Services window, right-click the MySQL Server node and choose Create Database.

 4. In the Create Database dialog, type in 'affablebean' and select